 Quality Management Plan (QMP) Key Components

-The practice of quality management into divided into four processes that the QMP must address: Quality Planning (QP), Quality Assurance (QA), Quality Control (QC), and Quality Improvement (QI).
-A quality management plan identifies these processes and the key quality components listed below:
+The QMP must address Quality Planning (QP), Quality Assurance (QA), Quality Control (QC), and Quality Improvement (QI) through the processes and the key quality components listed below:

 - Project Deliverables & Project Processes: The key project deliverables and processes are subject to quality review.

 - Deliverable Quality Standards: The quality standards are the “measures” used to determine a successful outcome for a deliverable.
-These standards may vary dependent on the type of information technology project.
+These standards may vary depending on the type of information technology project.

 - Customer Satisfaction: The customer satisfaction criteria describe when each deliverable is complete and acceptable as defined by the customer.
 Deliverables are evaluated against these criteria.